-(2) A POST-certified instructor seeking course credit for training provided to public safety officers must have an active POST instructor certificate that is not revoked, suspended or subject to POST sanctions and must submit an application
+(2) A POST-certified instructor seeking course credit for training provided to public safety officers must have an active POST instructor certificate that is not revoked, suspended, or subject to POST sanctions and must submit an application for accreditation to the director or the director's designee and retain documentation of:

-1 for accreditation to the director or the director's designee and retain documentation 2 of: 3 (a) an education or training record that indicates the officer has received 4 education or training in the specific field, subject matter, or academic discipline to 5 be taught; 6 (b) material showing course content, including an agenda, syllabus and/or 7 lesson plan and student handouts; and 8 (c) a copy of the course advertisement.
-9 (3) To receive POST training credit, a governmental agency hosting a 10 training for a public safety officer or officers must submit an application for 11 accreditation to the director, or the director's designee, and retain documentation of: 12 (a)(i) if the instructor is a POST-certified instructor, a copy of the 13 instructor's instructor certificate and an education or training record that indicates 14 the officer has received education or training in the specific field, subject matter, or 15 academic discipline to be taught; or 16 (ii) if the instructor is not a Montana public safety officer, a copy of the 17 instructor's biography; 18 (b) material showing course content, including an agenda, syllabus and/or 19 lesson plan and student handouts; and 20 (c) a copy of the course advertisement.
-21 (4) Any application for POST Training Credit Hours must be submitted 22 within one year of the end of the course.
-23 (5) It is the responsibility of the POST-certified instructor or the 24 governmental agency hosting a training to retain the required documentation set 25 forth in these rules and monitor the standards for training, trainee attendance, and 26 performance as set by the council.
-Records maintained under this rule are subject to 2.7 audit by the executive director or the director's designee during normal business performance as set by the council.
-Records maintained under this rule are subject to audit by the executive director or the director's designee during normal business hours upon reasonable notice to the agency.
+(a) an education or training record that indicates the officer has received education or training in the specific field, subject matter, or academic discipline to be taught;

+(b) material showing course content, including an agenda, syllabus and/or lesson plan, and student handouts; and

+(c) a copy of the course advertisement.

+(3) To receive POST training credit, a governmental agency hosting a training for a public safety officer or officers must submit an application for accreditation to the director, or the director's designee, and retain documentation of:

+(a) if the instructor is a POST-certified instructor, a copy of the instructor's instructor certificate and an education or training record that indicates the officer has received education or training in the specific field, subject matter, or academic discipline to be taught; or

+(b) if the instructor is not a Montana public safety officer, a copy of the instructor's biography;

+(c) material showing course content, including an agenda, syllabus and/or lesson plan, and student handouts; and

+(d) a copy of the course advertisement.

+(4) Any application for POST training credit hours must be submitted within one year of the end of the course.

+(5) It is the responsibility of the POST-certified instructor or the governmental agency hosting a training to retain the required documentation set forth in these rules and monitor the standards for training, trainee attendance, and performance as set by the council.
+Records maintained under this rule are subject to audit by the director or the director's designee during normal business hours upon reasonable notice to the agency.